-- In case of a lightning storm, unplug the modem cable from the telephone jack. - Do not connect the modem to a digital telephone line.
+- In case of a lightning storm, unplug the modular cable from the telephone jack. - Do not connect the modem to a digital telephone line.
 A digital line will damage the modem.

+LAN jack

-DC IN 15V DC IN 15V The AC adaptor connects to this socket.
-Use only the model of AC adaptor that comes with the computer.
-Using the wrong adaptor can damage your computer.
-Ether LAN jack This jack lets you connect to a LAN.
-The adaptor has built-in support for Ethernet LAN (10 megabits per second, 10BASE-T), Fast Ethernet LAN (100 megabits per second, 100BASE-Tx) and Gigabit Ethernet LAN (1000 megabits per second, 1000BASE-T).
+This jack lets you connect to a LAN.
+The adaptor has built-in support for Ethernet LAN (10 megabits per second, 10BASE-T), Fast Ethernet LAN (100 megabits per second, 100BASE-TX) and Gigabit Ethernet LAN (1000 megabits per second, 1000BASE-T).
 The LAN has two indicators.
-See Chapter 4, Operating Basics , for details.
-Link indicator (green) This indicator glows green when the computer is connected to a LAN and the LAN is functioning properly.
-LAN active indicator (orange) This indicator glows orange when data is being exchanged between the computer and the LAN.
+Refer to Chapter 4, Operating Basics, for details.